-Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from the Principal, Early Years Leaders or DSL.
+Parents are not permitted to use their mobile phones or camera in or around the school, without prior approval from the Head.

 All EYFS staff are also referred to United Learning E-Safety Policy (available on the United Learning Hub).